Montana/travis-typescript-module/README.md

-# travis-typescript-module
+# Travis Observable Module Snippet Example

-Travis CI TypeScript Module for Observables
+Travis CI TypeScript Module for Observables.
+This is just one snippet of a bigger integration I've been working on showing the power of observables I thought was fascinating.